Start seeing your outdoor space as an ecosystem rather than a garden

 Whitefly

-White cabbage moth cause lots of damage to winter brassica crops.
+White cabbage butterfly cause lots of damage to winter brassica crops.
 It is the small, green caterpillar that causes the damage by chewing holes in the leaves of plants.
 Small seedlings are most susceptible to damage and entire crops can often be wiped out by this pest.
-We’ve written an extensive blog post on control methods for white cabbage moth.
+I’ve written an extensive blog post on control methods for white cabbage butterfly.

 Scale

 Scale are a sap sucking insect often found on citrus trees and other plants.
 They are waxy and difficult to control with sprays.
-We’ve noticed that scale tends to infect weakened trees (eg citrus trees that haven’t been fertilized for a while).
+I’ve noticed that scale tends to infect weakened trees (eg citrus trees that haven’t been fertilised for a while).
 They are often accompanied by ants (see below)

 Ants